• Skip to primary navigation

 Pork tenderloin is one of my secret weapons in the kitchen.
 (Almost as much as I love a quick weeknight recipe) It’s a quick-cooking cut that, as it’s name promises, cooks up tender (when handled with respect) that can be crafted into a variety of dishes and recipes.

-From campfire cooking, to pan searing, it’s an easy cut and I love showing people how to lean in on it.
+From campfire cooking, to pan searing, or oven roasting a pork tenderloin, it’s an easy cut and I love showing people how to lean in on it.

 But, first and foremost….